NC DMVA Grant Program for County Veterans Offices

 Invitation to Apply (General Information)

-County Veterans Offices Grant Program Application
+County Veterans Offices Grant Program Application-Contract

 FREQUENTLY ASKED QUESTIONS

-March 2025
+September 2025

-For specific questions, please have the authorized person (who will execute the grant contract for your county) submit the one-page grant application.
+For specific questions, please have the authorized person (who will execute the grant contract for your county) submit the grant application.
 Once a grant application is received, specific questions for individual counties can be addressed.

 • Would the State consider providing a standardized reporting form for counties?

 Once awarded, a standardized template will be included in the grant packet.
 Reporting will be completed using a standardized online system.
 Additional information and training will be provided for reporting and questions about reporting can be addressed after the application is completed.
-Supporting documentation regarding the budget is not required with the one-page application.
+Supporting documentation regarding the budget is not required with the grant application.
 Supporting documentation will be required for reporting on grant expenditures.

 • Will there be any recurring funds available?